 Weather is something that we always have to consider when we are heading out to the mountains, and some times due to complacency we relax a bit especially in warm countries.
 For instance, when I am walking in the UK, I naturally expect rain, fog, cold… etc, but when I am walking in Spain, as … More Never underestimate the mountains.

 Snowdon the highest peak in Wales and one of the highest mountains in the UK is located in Snowdonia National park in North Wales.
 The easy access to the mountain make it one of the most popular mountains in the UK.
 In fact summer can be quite unpleasant unless you like crowds!
 There are several … More Snowdon (Miners’ path(w))

 The Dolomites are mountains that I didn’t know existed until I saw a picture on social media and instantly fell in love with them.
 They are a mountain range in the very north of Italy known for their incredibly sheer sides and the dolomite rock they are made up of.
 For this reason they are … More Storm on The Dolomites

 Walking always makes up part of our adventure and while Greenland was predominantly a kayaking trip, we also planned a 3 day trek to see the amazing Qooroq glacier that fills the fjords with icebergs in the area we’d been paddling over the past four days.
 This plan was soon put to bed when we were … More Why we failed at finding the glacier.

 We hadn’t specifically intended on visiting Iceland but with how the flights worked out to Greenland VIA Keflavik we ended up choosing to have a one night/two day stop over in Iceland to explore the country a bit.
-We booked a cute little Airbnb in Keflavik and booked a hire car through Procar before arriving.
-This meant … More Iceland: Watch out World’s own ‘Golden Circle’ Self-drive trip.
+We booked a cute little Airbnb in Keflavik and booked a hire car through Procar before arriving. … More Iceland: Watch out World’s own ‘Golden Circle’ Self-drive trip.